Arthur Logan Turner: Awards and recognition

 In 1905 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Daniel John Cunningham, George Chrystal, James Geikie and Henry Littlejohn.
 He served as vice president of the society 1930 to 1933.

 In 1924 he was elected a member of the Aesculapian Club.
+He was also elected a member of the Harveian Society of Edinburgh.
 As his father had been before him he was elected president of the Royal College of Surgeons of Edinburgh in 1925 in succession to Professor Harold Stiles.
 In recognition of his academic contributions he received the degree of LLD from the University of Edinburgh.

 He was president of the Medico-Chirurgical Society of Edinburgh in 1927 and president of the Sections of Laryngology and Otology in the Royal Society of Medicine, London.
 President of the Section of Laryngology at the British Medical Association Meeting in Edinburgh in 1927.
 He was made a corresponding Fellow of the American Laryngological Association, an honorary Member of the Austrian Otological Society and a corresponding Member of the French Society of Otology and Laryngology.